-Yes, tap water is the safest and most controlled beverage/food product in Germany.
+Yes, tap water is safe and the most controlled beverage/food product in Germany.
 Many German cities including Berlin and Munich brag about the quality of their tap water which often comes from the same source as mineral water.
+However, there are also regions where the tap water tastes of chlorine, is high in limescale and people are concerned about potential contaminants.

-Here’s an overview of the tap water, bottled water and why you should drink tap water in Germany.
+Here’s an overview of the tap water, bottled water and water filters in Germany.

 Tap water in Germany